-Professor Outka joined the KU Law faculty as an associate professor in 2011 and is an affiliate faculty member in the KU Environmental Studies Program and Center for Environmental Policy.
-She teaches environmental law, energy law and related courses, and property.
-Professor Outka is also a Member Scholar with the Center for Progressive Reform.
-Before coming to KU Law, Outka spent two years as a Visiting Scholar in Energy and Land Use Law at the Florida State University College of Law.
-As a faculty research partner with FSU's Institute for Energy Systems, Economics and Sustainability (IESES), Outka directed a Sustainable Energy Research Project aimed at understanding and advancing legal frameworks to support sustainable energy development.
-Before entering academia, Outka served as general counsel for 1000 Friends of Florida, a non-profit advocacy organization focused on growth management, environmental conservation and affordable housing, and worked as an attorney in general litigation with the Northeast law firm, Verrill Dana LLP in Portland, Maine.
-She is a summa cum laude graduate of the University of Maine School of Law and holds a master's in public policy and management from the Muskie School of Public Service.
+Professor Uma Outka works at the intersection between energy law and environmental law, with a focus on renewable energy and the transition to a low-carbon electricity sector.
+She has been an Associate Professor at the University of Kansas School of Law since 2011, where she teaches courses in energy law, property, environmental law, and climate change law and policy.
+At KU Law, she is an Affiliate Faculty member of the Environmental Studies Program and the Center for Environmental Policy.
+Her scholarship has appeared journals including the Vanderbilt Law Review, Ecology Law Quarterly, and the Stanford Environmental Law Journal, and her chapter on Legal Regimes for Land Use, Land Use Change, and Forestry is featured in the comparative law reference volume Research Handbook on Climate Change Mitigation Law (Edward Elgar Publ.
+2015).
+In 2013, she was the recipient of the Moreau Faculty Award, an honor bestowed on a faculty member by the entire student body.
+Before coming to KU Law, Professor Outka spent two years as a Visiting Scholar in Energy and Land Use Law at the Florida State University College of Law.
+As a faculty research partner with FSU’s Institute for Energy Systems, Economics and Sustainability (IESES), Professor Outka directed a Sustainable Energy Research Project aimed at understanding and advancing legal frameworks to support sustainable energy development.
+She taught Sustainable Development Law and organized a national symposium on energy and land use issues at FSU.
+Before entering academia, Professor Outka served as General Counsel for 1000 Friends of Florida, a non-profit advocacy organization focused on growth management, environmental conservation, and affordable housing, and worked as a litigation attorney at a large northeast law firm, Verrill Dana, LLP in Portland, Maine.
+She is a summa cum laude graduate of the University of Maine School of Law, and holds a Masters in Public Policy and Administration from the Muskie School of Public Service.

 - Energy Law